riceissa/issarice.com/wiki/belief.md

 ---
 title: Belief
-description:
+rss-description: add more of my own explanation
 author: Issa Rice
 creation-date: 2014-12-22
-last-major-revision-date: 2014-12-22
+last-major-revision-date: 2015-06-29
 language: English
-status: draft
+status: in progress
-belief: possible
+belief: likely
 license: CC BY
 tags: site-info
-aliases: belief-tag, belief tags
+aliases: belief-tag, belief tags, belief marker, belief markers
 ---

-This page is about the belief notices that are displayed at the top of pages of this site.
+This page is about the belief notices (or tags or markers) that are displayed at the top of pages of this site.
 The **belief** or **epistemic status** of a page efficiently communicates to the reader my overall confidence in the veracity of the claims made on the page.

+In practice, belief notices are most useful when I want to publish something on here that I find interesting but I'm not especially confident about.
+In other words, it's often a shorthand for something like, "I've only briefly thought about this topic, and haven't really spent much effort working on this page, so even though I think it's worth making public, you shouldn't take this page very seriously, nor should you assume that I believe the things I'm writing".

+More abstractly, publishing content on one's personal site is not just a statement (i.e. the content on the site), but also a *meta-statement*---that one believes in what is said strongly enough to publish them on one's site.
+I think this probably tends to

+Of course, there is still a meta-statement even with belief tags; one can always attempt to pry into the psychology of the writer, e.g. speculating along the lines of "Well, the fact that they're willing to make this public---even while marking it as 'unlikely'---still shows that they're a heretic".
+While I recognize that this might be a problem, I still think belief notices solve most of the initial problem without being much of a burden.

 The "standard" scale of belief that I use is as follows: